priyen27/react-ui-kit/README.md

-# REUSUABLE-COMPONENT-UI
+# UI-COMPONENTS

-Welcome to `my-ui-library`, a comprehensive UI library built using Vite, React, Tailwind CSS, and Shadcn.
+Welcome to `react-ui-kit-priyen`, a comprehensive UI library built using Vite, React, Tailwind CSS, and Shadcn.
 This design system is tailored for developers looking to integrate robust, scalable, and aesthetically pleasing UI components into their web applications.

 ## Features